 The Thing About Leadership

-To set some context; I’m a designer.
-At time of writing, I have 10 years of practical experience.
+I’m a designer.
+At the time of writing, I have 10 years of practical experience.
 I love Design — of all flavours.

 That’s me in a nutshell.
 Everything else in my career is based on chance— but this essential mix has led to me becoming a ‘leader’ of other designers and a wider community of people outside my specific domain, whether they like it or not.

 This all came early in my career, at a point where my sole objective (was) to climb the ladder quickly and aggressively – take risks and make the most of every opportunity which came my way.
-My focus until this point was to design beautiful things that people would love to use, and as a result, be recognised for the work I did both by the people I designed for as well as reported to.
+My focus until this point was to design beautiful things that people would love to use and, as a result, be recognised for the work I did by the people I created for and reported to.

-But the last year has taught me so much about what leadership means and how my path has dictated and influenced my decision making as well as my general approach to leadership.
+However, the last year has taught me much about leadership, how my path has dictated and influenced my decision-making, and my general approach to leadership.

-After a year of leadership — some good and some bad — I have stories of elation at a team member’s growth and the subsequent success of a product, as well as stories of failure to fully support someone when they needed me most, and the latter prompted me to become a little introspective.
+After a year of leadership — some good and some bad — I have stories of delight at a team member’s growth, and the subsequent success of a product, as well as stories of failure to support someone when they needed me most thoroughly and the latter prompted me to become a little reflective.

 Looking back

-For my employers; my contribution as a contract designer was about margin optimisation.
+My contribution as a contract designer was margin optimisation for my employers.
 Being super focussed on delivering high-value output without the need for support.
-For them, it was finding a tactical solution to a short term need to meet the ever-changing demands on a business.
+For them, it was finding a tactical solution to a short-term need to meet the ever-changing demands of a business.
 This wasn’t to say they were dismissive or neglectful.
-Of the dozen odd businesses I worked with over those three years, they all had an inclusive culture for contractors as they understood the mutual benefits on both sides of the coin.
-But inclusion is not adoption, a day-rate is not investment, and being ‘in-house’ is not belonging.
+Of the dozen-odd businesses I worked with over those three years, they all had an inclusive culture for contractors as they understood the mutual benefits on both sides.
+However, inclusion is not adoption, a day rate is not investment, and being ‘in-house’ is not belonging.

 This meant I became very independent as a designer and set myself a high bar that I continuously pushed myself to hit.
-For me, it was about gaining experience at a range of agencies, startups and businesses, as well as enjoying a comfortable and flexible lifestyle.
+For me, it was about gaining experience at various agencies, startups and businesses and enjoying a comfortable and flexible lifestyle.

-Although I loved being included into teams at other organisations, seeing how they work and the dynamics between departments, it was never about growing as a team or belonging to a culture bigger than my own set of values.
+Although I loved being included in teams at other organisations, seeing how they work and the dynamics between departments, it was never about growing as a team or belonging to a culture.
 I accepted that and got on with it.

 You can only make decisions based on the information you have available to you at the time, and in this case, digital was booming, I was young, driven and my craft was becoming increasingly valued by organisations big and small, so going it alone was the right decision.